cozuya/secret-hitler/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

 What does this issue relate to?
-Please put an X next to the relevant choices.
+Please put an X in the [ ] for the relevant choice.
-* Gameplay
+ - [ ] Gameplay
-* User Interface and Graphis
+ - [ ] User Interface
-* Game Modes
+ - [ ] Game Modes
-* Accessibility
+ - [ ] Mod Tools
+ - [ ] Replays
-* Other: Please describe
+ - [ ] Something Else: Please describe

-How much effort do you think this issue will take (estimate) Please put an X next to the relevant choices.
-* Very Simple
-* Reasonable Effort
-* A lot of work
-* Only for group efforts

 **To Reproduce**
-Steps to reproduce the behavior if any:
+Steps to reproduce the behavior if any (basically necessary):

 **Additional context**
-Add any other context about the problem here (Screenshots etc.).
+Add any other context about the problem here (Screenshots Preferred).